 Flowers are often used as a medium to show love and care to those who deserve it, because of the mood boost they give with their soothing scents and vivacious colors.
+You just need to go to a flower shop and buy the ones you like best.
 They bring the much-needed brightness and serenity in the times of melancholy and chaos.

 Flowers may sharpen memory and concentration

 We all have studied the process of photosynthesis in elementary science, and we know that plants use carbon dioxide and release oxygen into the environment.
 Therefore, keeping plants and flowers close creates an oxygenated climate, which helps in boosting the brain cells and hence helps in sharpening memory and concentration.